linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/General Principles of Asset Pricing.md

 This verifies equation (19).

 The state price vector, or equivalently the discount factor, is not only useful for pricing primitive assets, but also useful to price any portfolio consisting of them, as well as derivatives.
-For example, consider a call option that grants the owner of the option the right to buy one unit of the second asset at a price of  $10.
-This option will have a value in state 1 equal to$ 10 (the price of the second asset in state 1 reduced by the price that must be paid to acquire asset 1 as provided for by the option, $10.
-The value of the option is therefore $10, the difference between $20 – $10 in state 1).
+For example, consider a call option that grants the owner of the option the right to buy one unit of the second asset at a price of  \$10.
+This option will have a value in state 1 equal to\$ 10 (the price of the second asset in state 1 reduced by the price that must be paid to acquire asset 1 as provided for by the option, \$10.
+The value of the option is therefore \$10, the difference between $20 – $10 in state 1).
 In the other two states, the value of the option is zero because the payoff (i.e., the price of the second asset) is no greater than 10.
 Hence, it would not be economic for the owner of the option to exercise.
 Then the price of this call option is

 $$
 \begin{array}{l} P r i c e o f C a l l = \frac {1}{3} \times (0.
 3 \times 1 0) + \frac {1}{3} \times 0 \\ + \frac {1}{3} \times 0 = 1 \\ \end{array}